jacobjk01/scoop/README.md

  - `data.js` is for the dumb data.
 This will make is easier to transfer to a backend.

-## building and running
+## Getting the App Running
-Before doing these steps, make sure that you can run the app in this tutorial using `react-native-cli`: [https://reactnative.dev/docs/environment-setup](https://reactnative.dev/docs/environment-setup)
+Before doing these steps, make sure your environment is setup.
+Please follow the `react-native-cli` version of this tutorial: [https://reactnative.dev/docs/environment-setup](https://reactnative.dev/docs/environment-setup)

+### Installing application (one time unless you need switch branches)
  1. Clone the project.
  2. `cd off-campus-touring`
  3. `npm install`
  4. Assuming you want to run the iOS simulator, `cd ios && pod install && cd ../`
+### Building and running the app (requires 2 terminals)
- 5. `npx react-native start`
+ 6. `npx react-native start`
- 6. In another terminal, `npx react-native run-ios`.
+ 7. In another terminal, `npx react-native run-ios`.

+Note: If you are on the `staging` branch or have any backend code (firebase packages), please ask Jonathan for the firebase keys.